mewt/unk/README.md

 #### 20200612

-The wish was occured a loooooongc time ago, but I began to (seriously) design the keyboard from this date.
+The wish was occured a loooooong time ago but I began to (seriously) design the keyboard from this date.

 #### 20200615